JuliaLang/julia/doc/src/manual/code-loading.md

 !!! note
     You only need to read this chapter if you want to understand the technical details of package loading in Julia.
 If you just want to install and use packages, simply use Julia's built-in package manager to add packages to your environment and write `import X` or `using X` in your code to load packages that you've added.

 A *package* is a source tree with a standard layout providing functionality that can be reused by other Julia projects.
 A package is loaded by `import X` or  `using X` statements.
 These statements also make the module named `X`, which results from loading the package code, available within the module where the import statement occurs.
-The meaning of `import X` is context-dependent: its meaning and behavior depend on what code it occurs in.
-What it does depends on the answers to two questions:
+The meaning of `X` in `import X` is context-dependent: which `X` package is loaded depends on what code the statement occurs in.
+The effect of `import X` depends on two questions:

 1. **What** package is `X` in this context?
 2. **Where** can that `X` package be found?